rbowsley/lamplighthelp/source/16-6-1_System_Administration-_Adding_and_Editing_Workareas_and_Subworkareas.markdown

 # 16.6.1 System Administration: Adding and Editing {{Workarea}}s and {{Subworkarea}}s

 > In system administration there is a list of the {{workarea}}s you have in your system.
-You can add to and edit these.
+You can add to and edit these